 Both stand mixers aren’t exactly budget-friendly, to begin with unless you get a banging deal.
 But, you get what you pay for, and with both of these mixers, you get durability, quality and performance.

-Ankarsrum Stand Mixer vs KitchenAid: Is there a new winner?
+Ankarsrum Stand Mixer vs KitchenAid: Is There A New Boss In Town?

 I am KitchenAid’s biggest fan but I must say that this review was very difficult.
 There are so many great stand mixer brands out there, but this is the first time that I have been torn between two appliances.